Selling Sunset's Chrishell Stause and Jason Oppenheim Break Up After 5 Months - E! Online

 The sun has set on Chrishell Stause and Jason Oppenheim's relationship.

-A source tells E!
+Two sources tell E!
 News the Selling Sunset stars have broken up merely five months after they announced they were dating.
 E!
 News reached out to their reps for comment.

 Chrishell recently spoke to E!
 News about their relationship, saying that it "felt easy" to go from being colleagues and friends to lovers.
 As she put it, "I actually think that's kind of where the easy transition came about because we were working so much together as it was, and we work so well together."